ETO Logo

 Consolidating raw data from different sources

 We automatically incorporate raw data into the MAC from each source weekly.
-(Most of the underlying sources are updated at least weekly.
-Exceptions are Chinese-language data, which update quarterly, and MAG data, which no longer updates.)
+(The underlying data sources are updated between daily and monthly.)
 We use a set of Airflow pipelines to retrieve the raw data and send it through the MAC’s merging and enrichment processes, described below.

 Deduplicating articles

-There is duplication between and within the six sources feeding into the MAC - articles often appear in multiple sources, or multiple times within the same source.
-We resolve these duplicates with an automated process:
+There is duplication between and within the sources feeding into the MAC - articles often appear in multiple sources, or multiple times within the same source.
+We resolve these duplicates with an automated process.

 • For matching purposes, we apply the Unicode Normalization Form Compatibility Composition (NFKC) standard: unicode characters are decomposed by compatibility, then recomposed by canonical equivalence; letters are de-accented and HTML tags, copyright signs, punctuation, numbers, and non-alphanumeric characters strings are stripped; and all white space is removed from the strings.

-• They match on at least three of the following characteristics, excluding shared null and empty values:
+• They match on at least two of the following metadata fields, excluding shared null and empty values:

 • Title (normalized)